Menu

 Experienced Criminal Defense Lawyer

-Our Cleveland Weapons Charges Lawyer Has the Answers You Need
+Our Cleveland Weapons Charges Lawyer Has the Answers You Need.

-Having a criminal background for a weapons charge can cause your life to be negatively impacted in several ways.
-A conviction of either a misdemeanor or a felony can impact your freedom as well as your finances, through incarceration, required probation, and court fines and fees.
 A felony conviction will appear on criminal background checks, impairing your ability to purchase firearms or to vote.
 It can also make it difficult for you to find a job or secure housing, as potential employers and landlords also have access to criminal background checks.

 Let our Cleveland weapons charges lawyer help you understand your legal options and provide answers to the questions you have about your case.
 Contact us for a free case evaluation today.